 Powered by 1100 cc BMC A-series engine this car is great combination of both Italian design and British engineering.

-– Sold to Tampere, Finland – Low mileage Land Rover Defender 110 Td5 Station Wagon.
-Same owner in Lapland since 2006.
+Low mileage Land Rover Defender 110 Td5 Station Wagon.
+Same owner in Lapland 2006-2023.
 Equipped from the factory for challenging conditions and adventures.
 Just inspected and serviced, an authentic and very original Land Rover.
-The car has equipped already from factory with Warn Winch, Snorkel, steering guard, original roof rack and Webasto fuel heater.
+The car has equipped already from factory with Warn Winch, Snorkel, steering guard and Webasto fuel heater.
 New Toyo MT-tires in original size.

 – Sold to Vantaa, Finland – Current owner bought this 1275 cc Mini in 1987 from his friend, who had just bought the only 10 year old Mini from its first owner.
 The car was in totally original rust free condition.